 Our partnership with Saving the Wild will go beyond funding to connect nature and people in a harmonious way.
 Bringing the power of bees and beekeeping skills to this area creates a circular flow of benefits promoting harmony between nature and people.

 As the human population increases, so do competing land uses, such as farming and cattle grazing.
 As humans compete for limited resources like water, land, and grass for livestock, we further encroach onto what were once wild lands.
 With less space to share, people and wild animals now come into direct contact at an alarming rate and sometimes with fatal results.
 Elephant-beehive fences are a sustainable way of mitigating conflict because elephants are actually afraid of bees.
 This sustainable and innovative method of deterring elephant crop raiding has already had great success in other parts of Kenya, while at the same time improving pollination.

 We’re really proud to be partnering with Jamie Joseph and Saving the Wild to help care for nature in need.
-To celebrate the launch of our new partnership, we will donate a further 5% of all online sales in July, on top of our partnership commitment.
+To celebrate the launch of our new partnership, we are currently donating a further 5% of all online sales on top of our partnership commitment.

 HOW CAN YOU GET INVOLVED TO HELP SAVE THE WILD?
 You can donate to Saving the Wild directly via the DONATE NOW button below.
 Right now, you can also shop online at Comvita.co.nz and we will donate 5% of your total order value to Saving the Wild.
 Click the SHOP NOW button below.

 United Nations.
 We all depend on the survival of bees.
 N.D.
 Available at: https://www.un.org/en/observances/bee-day